nikolasbasler/BPhage/README.md

 tar -tf mid_save.tar.gz | grep -v "/$"
 ```

 All the R scripts are meant to be run in RStudio in order of their numbering (for the scripts 8a, 8b etc. the order doesn't matter).
 While they will run start to finish without user interaction, I recommend you execute the commands one by one to trace potential issues.
+I also recommend to restart the RStudio session before every script.

 It would not be feasible to describe the in- and output of all scripts in detail here.
 Instead, I will provide general descriptions.